akashish3/Binary-search-visualizer/README.md

-Binary Search Visualizer
+# Binary Search Visualizer

-A web-based application to demonstrate the binary search algorithm interactively.
-Users can input a sorted array and a target value to visualize the step-by-step process of finding the target using binary search.
+A web-based tool to demonstrate the **binary search algorithm** visually.
+Input a sorted array and a target value to watch the search process unfold step by step.

-Features
+## Features

-Input any sorted array and a target value.
+- Accepts user-defined sorted arrays and target numbers.

-Visualize the binary search algorithm in action.
+- Displays the binary search process with a visual representation.

-See the output result indicating whether the target was found and at which position.
+- Provides clear results about the target's presence and position.

-How to Use
+## How to Use

-Clone or download this repository.
+1. Clone this repository or download the project files.

-Open index.html in a web browser.
+2. Open the `index.html` file in any modern web browser.

-Enter a sorted array in the input box (comma-separated values).
+3. Enter a sorted array (comma-separated values) in the input field.

-Enter the target value to search for in the second input box.
+4. Input the target value to search for.

-Click on the Start Search button to begin the visualization.
+5. Click the **Start Search** button to visualize the binary search process.
+6. Check the visualizer and result display for updates.

-File Structure
+## File Structure

-index.html: The main structure of the application.
+- **index.html**: Contains the structure of the webpage.

-style.css: The stylesheet to provide an appealing interface.
+- **style.css**: Defines the design and styling.

-script.js: Implements the logic for binary search and visualization.
+- **script.js**: Implements the binary search logic and visualization.

-Prerequisites
-A modern web browser (e.g., Chrome, Firefox, Edge).

-Future Enhancements
+## Future Plans

+- Enable step-by-step navigation through each iteration of the search.
-Add support for arrays with different data types.
+- Add support for different search algorithms for comparison.

-Provide multiple color-coded visualizations for better clarity.

-Allow users to step through each iteration manually.

-Contributing
+- Include user-selected themes and animations.

+## License

+This project is distributed under the [MIT License](LICENSE).
+Feel free to contribute, adapt, and use it for educational purposes.

+## Contributions

 Contributions are welcome!
-Feel free to open issues and submit pull requests to enhance the project.
+Feel free to raise issues or submit pull requests to improve the tool or fix any bugs.

-License
-This project is open source and available under the MIT License.# Binary-search-visualizer
+## Credits

+Built with ❤️ by developers passionate about **data structures and algorithms**.